George Manville Fenn

 George Manville Fenn (3 January 1831 in Pimlico – 26 August 1909 in Isleworth) was a prolific English novelist, journalist, editor and educationalist.
 Many of his novels were written with young adults in mind.
 His final book was his biography of a fellow writer for juveniles, George Alfred Henty.

 Life and works

 Fenn, the third child and eldest son of a butler, Charles Fenn, was largely self-educated, teaching himself French, German and Italian.
-After studying at Battersea Training College for Teachers (1851–1854), he became the master of a national school at Alford, Lincolnshire.
+After studying at Battersea Training College for teachers (1851–1854), he became the master of a national school at Alford, Lincolnshire.

 Fenn later became a printer, editor and publisher of some short-lived periodicals, before attracting the attention of Charles Dickens and others with a sketch for All the Year Round in 1864.
 He contributed to Chambers's Journal and to the magazine Once a Week.
 In 1866, he wrote a series of articles on working-class life for the newspaper The Star.
-These were collected and republished in four volumes, and were followed by a similar series in the Weekly Times.
+These works were collected and republished in four volumes, followed by a similar series in the Weekly Times.